Dr Craig Kelly - Senior GP Partner - GMC Reg: 3128039

-Suzanne has overall responsibility for all aspects of practice administration and finance.
-She facilitates the Fairfax House Patient Forum and also deals with patient complaints.
+David has overall responsibility for all aspects of practice administration and finance.
+He facilitates the Fairfax House Patient Forum and also deals with patient complaints.

 Reception Managers: Allison Trevor and Marie Witherington